1. Home

 Expression

-Emphasizes complex, intense emotions to showcase depth.
+• Focus on deep, intense emotions to showcase character depth.

 Wardrobe

-Lighting
+Background & Lighting

 Now that we know the difference between commercial vs. theatrical headshots, let us look at the roles in shaping your career.